omr87169/android_porting_guidebook/README.md

 supported by the ROM's official development team, in order to encourage wider support for custom ROM's on a wider variety of phones, including budget offerings.

+Devices used during the composition of this book include, but are not limited, the Qualcomm ZTE Force(hayes, aurora), the Samsung Galaxy Centura (SCH-S738YBATFN), and the LGE Optimus Logic(LG-L35G).